The 2025 State of Database DevOps is here — Get the report!

 3. The tool needs to be able to generate an immutable, idempotent artifact for downstream deployment.
 This core DevOps tenant is an important aspect of database version management.
 With a packaged artifact of validated and versioned database code, it’s easy for teams to maintain and manage the evolution of database schema.

-4. The tool needs to be able to detect and help address drift.
+4. The tool should detect and help address drift.
 When making process changes, it’s common for users to regress to manual, undocumented SQL changes.
-Regardless of how it happened (a lapse in user judgment or a panicked response that resulted in an out-of-band update to a database schema), As such, it’s important when there are updates to a database schema that the SQL database version control tool detects and fosters reconciliation.
-Without the ability to detect drift, this can give teams a false sense of security, and worse can be complicit in an outage caused by a database change colliding against an undocumented change that was previously deployed.
+Regardless of how it happened (a lapse in user judgment or a panicked response that resulted in an out-of-band update to a database schema), it’s important when there are updates to a database schema that the SQL database version control tool detects and fosters reconciliation.

 Liquibase is an open-source, migration-based version control database solution.
-It lets you organize your changes into changelogs, which are rearrangeable, editable sets of changes that track which have been deployed to a database, and what additional changesets need to be applied to a database in order to migrate a database schema to a specific version.
-Liquibase supports XML, JSON, YAML, and SQL for defining changesets so that database schema changes can easily be translated to other DBMS platforms.
+With Liquibase, you can organize your changes into changelogs, which are rearrangeable, editable sets of changes.
+This tracks which changes have been deployed to a database and what additional changesets should be applied to to migrate a database schema to a specific version.

 Liquibase Open Source